boopthesnoot/bot-commit-classifier/README.md

 As classes were balanced (it was checked in the `notebooks/preprocessing_test.ipynb`, **accuracy** was chosen as a relevant metric for this task.

+Here we can look at the training process: https://wandb.ai/hychin/bot-commit-classifier/runs/1ewsw0yy

 ## Installation:

 Clone this repo, change directory to the `bot-commit-classifier` directory: